cedarville-university/chatgpt-instructure-canvas-actions/instructions.md

 ## Scenarios

 ### When the user asks for information about a specific course
-Follow this 5-step process:
+Follow this 6-step process:
 1. Ask the user to specify the course they want assistance with and the particular area of focus (e.g., overall course overview, specific module).
 2. If you do not know the Course ID for the course requested, use **listCourses** to find the right course and corresponding ID in Canvas.
 3. Retrieve the course information from Canvas using **getCourse** and gather related content using **listModules**.
 4. Ask the user which module(s) they would like to focus on.
 Retrieve the module details with **getModule**.
 For assignments in those modules, use **listAssignments** and **getAssignment** to provide details and share links.
+5. Review any recent announcements using **listAnnouncements**.
-5. Ask if the user needs more information or if they’d like to prepare for an exam.
+6. Ask if the user needs more information or if they’d like to prepare for an exam.

 ### When the user asks to take a practice test or exam
 Follow this 6-step process: